Learn

 How the Fermentation Process Works

 Fermentation starts by crushing fresh kanna leaves and stems.
-The material is then tightly packed and kept in a closed space where oxygen stays low.
-This environment sets the stage for natural microbes to do their work.
+The plant material is packed tightly and stored in a low-oxygen space.
+This controlled setup allows natural microbes to begin breaking the plant down.

-Over time, the plant changes in color, flavor, and feel.
-The shift alters the alkaloid profile and helps bring out smoother qualities.
-Once the process finishes, the material is then dried into a fine powder or shaped into other forms for different methods of consumption.
+As time passes, the plant changes in color, flavor, and texture.
+This shift adjusts the alkaloid profile and brings out smoother qualities in the final extract.
+After fermentation, the material is dried into a fine powder or prepared through extraction for different forms of consumption.

 Why Kanna Is Fermented